Curly-leaf pondweed is a rooted, submersed aquatic plant. Its coloration varies from olive-green to reddish-brown.

 Threat to Minnesota Waters

-Curly-leaf pondweed causes recreational, economic and ecological damage—changing how residents and visitors use and enjoy Minnesota waters.
+Invasive species cause recreational, economic and ecological damage—changing how residents and visitors use and enjoy Minnesota waters.

-Curl-leaf pondweed impacts:
+Curly-leaf pondweed impacts:

 - Dense mats at the water’s surface inhibit water recreationists.